pokeychip19946/Alpha-AI/README.md

 EMAIL ID - 500067103@stu.upes.ac.in

+# NON TECHNICAL QUESTIONS

+PLEASE ACCESS THE PDF FILE TO SEE THE ANSWERS OF NON TECHNICAL QUESTIONS FROM THE ABOVE FOLDER NTQ

 # TASK 3 HUMAN ACTION RECOGNITION

 I have created a python code in which it will going identify human body using skeleton structure( as green line strcuture) and recognize human body part motion simultanously